Saturday, 26 April 2014

 Start of the walk

 Anyway, after the walk and lunch we had to get back so G could pack.
-The car's steering packed in in the middle of the Royal National Park and the car stopped and didn't start.
+The car's steering packed it in in the middle of the Royal National Park and the car stopped and didn't start.
 It had happened before but it always started, so we waited... and waited.
 Nothing happened so I managed to flag down a car with a very nice couple who took me and elder daughter all the way home, since it was on their way.
 Hubby stayed with the car and we were supposed to call rescue as soon as we had a signal for the phone.

 Fortunately we forgot since our company was so pleasant.
 The girl was a stripper and the guy was probably her agent and also boyfriend.
 They had loads of wigs and make-up in the car.
 The girl pointed out that she was a high-class stripper, and we really had an interesting conversation about stripping.
 They were on their way to do a gig at a buck's night.
 Anyway, we didn't make the call and just as well because hubby walked in just minutes after us.
 The car had started again and he had made it home.